Police: Patriots owner Robert Kraft solicited prostitute

 #ReadLocal

+Police said they secretly planted undercover cameras in targeted massage parlors and recorded the interactions between men and the female employees.

+The Patriots won the Super Bowl earlier this month in Atlanta over the Los Angeles Rams, their sixth in the last 18 seasons, making them the most successful team in pro sports during that span.
+In four other seasons, they made the Super Bowl.

-Jupiter Police Chief Daniel Kerr said he was shocked to learn Kraft was paying for sex inside a strip mall massage parlor.
+Jupiter Police Chief Daniel Kerr said he was shocked to learn Kraft, who is worth $6 billion, was paying for sex inside a strip-mall massage parlor, the Orchids of Asia Day Spa.

 Kraft's wife Myra Hiatt died in 2011.
 He has been dating 39-year-old actress Ricki Noel Lander since 2012.